Bronkhorst

-Bronkhorst is a village in the municipality of Bronckhorst, Gelderland, the Netherlands.
-Technically, it is a city (see below) and with only 157 inhabitants (2010), it is one of the smallest cities in the Netherlands (after Staverden, Eembrugge and Sint Anna ter Muiden).
+Bronkhorst is a city in the municipality of Bronckhorst, Gelderland, the Netherlands and, with only 157 inhabitants (2010), one of the smallest cities in the Netherlands (after Staverden, Eembrugge and Sint Anna ter Muiden).

 Early history

 The early history of Bronkhorst is, as is common for Dutch towns, largely unknown.
 It is possible that in the 7th century farmers settled on and around the hill on which a castle would be built later.
 The hill formed a refuge amidst the low-lying, fertile clay in the area, which is close to the river IJssel.

 Lords of Bronkhorst

 Bronkhorst used to be a lordship.
 The earliest known lord of Bronkhorst was Gijsbert of Bronkhorst (1140), son of Adam of Bronkhorst, first mentioned in 1127.
 He and some of his descendants played an important role in the politics of the time.
 The last Bronkhorst, Joost, died in 1553, after which the domain fell to the widow of Georg of Limburg.